tasket/wyng-backup/README.md

 or rename '../wyng.backup040/default' to something else you prefer to use.

-* Encryption is still considered a new feature and various crypto modes are available for testing, with `--encrypt=xchacha20` currently being the default.
-This default is an efficient counter-based mode that may have security issues under very specific conditions that must line up perfectly;
+* Encryption is still considered a new feature and various crypto modes are available for testing, with `--encrypt=xchacha20-t3` currently being the default.
-nevertheless, you are encouraged to look at issue [158](https://github.com/tasket/wyng-backup/issues/158) which examines the risks.

-More encryption modes are being added which avoid those security issues, but using them may significantly impact performance.
 Currently the testing designations of the new modes are:

-- `xchacha20-t1` — Using a keyed-hash msg function; somewhat slow
-- `xchacha20-t2` — Using a 192-bit random nonce; fast
+- `xchacha20-t2` — Using a 192-bit random nonce; fast.
-- `xchacha20-t3` — Using HMAC-SHA256 msg function
+- `xchacha20-t3` — Using HMAC-SHA256(rnd||msg) function; safe.
+- `xchacha20-t4` — Using HMAC-SHA256(rnd||hash) function; see below.
+- `xchacha20-tc` — Counter based; fast with certain risks.
+See issue [158](https://github.com/tasket/wyng-backup/issues/158).
+- `off` — Turns off Wyng's authentication and encryption.

-Note that _all_ of the above modes use methods recommended by the _libsodium_ project, the experts on encryption using the XChaCha20 cipher.
-However, _even more_ modes may become available for testing in the near future, so stay tuned!
+Note that the _t2, t3 & tc_ modes use methods recommended by the _libsodium_
+project, the experts on encryption using the XChaCha20 cipher.
+The _t4_ mode is an attempt to combine the best aspects of safety and speed (issue [161](https://github.com/tasket/wyng-backup/issues/161).

 Of course, Wyng still works with BYOE (bring your own encryption) and can turn off its own internal encryption.